Home » Business » Revolutionizing Energy Storage: How Sunburn Sparked a Breakthrough

 Technical Challenges: Light Penetration and System Complexity

-However, challenges remain.
-Harry Hoster, scientific director at Germany’s ZBT Center for Fuel Cell Technology, explains that the light-sensitive molecules in MOST systems must be arranged in thin layers to allow sufficient light penetration.
-“In an optimistic scenario, the thickness could be limited to about 5 millimeters,” he estimates.
+Despite their promise, MOST systems face significant technical challenges that researchers are actively addressing.
+Harry Hoster, scientific director at Germany’s ZBT Center for Fuel Cell Technology, explains that the key to efficient energy capture lies in how the light-sensitive molecules are arranged within the system.
+These molecules must be organized in thin layers to ensure adequate sunlight penetration.
+“In an optimistic scenario, the thickness could be limited to about 5 millimeters,” Hoster estimates, indicating that thicker layers would impede light absorption and reduce efficiency.

-Additionally, most current designs use a liquid medium to hold these molecules, requiring pumping to transfer or store energy.
-This necessity adds mechanical complexity and increases the risk of system failures.
-“The moment you need to pump stuff around, you introduce more points of potential breakdown,” warns Hoster.
+Furthermore, many current MOST designs utilize a liquid medium to suspend the molecules, which necessitates pumping mechanisms to circulate the fluid for energy transfer and storage.
+This requirement introduces additional mechanical components, increasing system complexity and the potential for mechanical failures.
+“The moment you need to pump stuff around, you introduce more points of potential breakdown,” Hoster warns, underscoring the need for simpler, more reliable designs.

 Innovations in Solid-State MOST Technology